-So, about food, exactly what can you take on a plane?
+So, about food, precisely what can you take on a plane?

-When it comes to solid foods, each airline has limitations as to “how much you can carry”.
+When it comes to solid foods, each airline has limitations on “how much food you can carry.”

-Hence, when packing edibles, it’s important to know your particular airline’s policies on solid foods and liquids gels.
+Hence, it’s important to know your particular airline’s policies on solid foods and liquids gels when packing edibles.

 Solids can be packed in either check-in baggage or carry-on.